Rubix982/Terrabuzz/README.md

 # Terrabuzz

-Just a social media application idea by University students.
+Just a social media application idea by University students!

 # Built with <3 from
 <table>